ENCODE-DCC/encoded/docs/object-lifecycle.rst

 ---------------

 Data can be retrieved from the database in one of a few "frames" which specify how much data is in the returned object.
-They are all indexed individually for performance.
+The object and embedded frames are indexed in elasticsearch, the page properties are applied at "GET".
 Usually you will specify format=json (or set content-type: application/json) if you wish to return a JSON object directly.

 * frame=raw